ryantd42/NY-Legislative-Git/2023/S6351B-2023/bill.md

   April 17, 2023
   ___________

- Introduced  by  Sen. MANNION -- read twice and ordered printed, and when printed to be committed to the Committee on Health
+ Introduced by Sens.
+MANNION, SCARCELLA-SPANTON -- read twice and ordered printed,  and  when printed to be committed to the Committee on Health -- reported favorably from said committee and committed to the Commit- tee  on  Finance  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the public health law and the insurance law, in relation to a premium reduction for physicians,  nurses  and  other  staff  who complete  a  risk  management  strategies course relating to emergency department visits for individuals with a developmental or intellectual disability
+ AN ACT to amend the public health law and the insurance law, in relation to  a  premium reduction for physicians who complete a risk management strategies course relating to emergency department visits for individ- uals with a developmental or intellectual disability

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: